Yaquq

-Yaquq (ياقوق) was a Palestinian Arab village, which was depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 1, 1948.
-It was located 12.5 km north of Tiberias and was built at the site of the ancient Jewish village of Huqoq.
+Yaquq (ياقوق) was a Palestinian village that was destroyed during the 1947–1948 civil war in Mandatory Palestine on May 1, 1948.
+It was located 12.5 km north of Tiberias and was built at the site of the ancient village of Huqoq.

 History

 The site shows signs of early Canaanite settlement, and held by scholars to be the biblical Huqoq, known in Roman times as Hucuca.
 The earliest mention of the name Yaquq is in the text Signs of the Tomb Inscription by Rabbi Jacob, emissary of the Yeshiva of Rabbi Jehiel of Paris (before 1257 CE).

 Ottoman era

 In the 1596 tax records, Yaquq was a part of the Ottoman nahiya ("subdistrict") of Jira, part of Safad Sanjak.
 It had a population of 70 households and 2 bachelors, an estimated 396 persons, all Muslims.
 The villagers paid a fixed tax rate of 25% on a number of crops and produce, including wheat, barley and olives, goats, beehives, and a press which was either used for processing grapes or olives; a total of 5,186 akçe.
 1/24 of the revenue went to a waqf.

 In 1838, Yaquq was noted as a Muslim village in the Esh-Shagur district, located between Safad, Acca and Tiberias.

 In 1875 Victor Guérin described the village as having about 20 stone houses.
 In 1881, the PEF's Survey of Western Palestine described it as having about 200 Muslim inhabitants, surrounded by arable land.
 There were many cisterns in the area, and there was a "good spring" there.

 A population list from about 1887 showed that Yaquq had 105 inhabitants; all Muslim.